The KISS Principle

-KISS is an acronym for “Keep it simple, stupid” as a design principle noted by the U.S. Navy in 1960.
+KISS is an acronym for “Keep it simple, stupid” as a design principle adopted by the U.S. Navy in 1960.
 The KISS Principle states that most systems work best if they are kept simple rather than made complex; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.

 The principle most likely finds its origins in similar concepts, such as Occam’s razor, Leonardo da Vinci’s “Simplicity is the ultimate sophistication”, Mies Van Der Rohe’s “Less is more”, or Antoine de Saint Exupéry’s “It seems that perfection is reached not when there is nothing left to add, but when there is nothing left to take away”.
 Colin Chapman, the founder of Lotus Cars, urged his designers to “Simplify, and add lightness”.
 Rube Goldberg’s machines, intentionally overly-complex solutions to simple tasks or problems, are humorous examples of “non-KISS” solutions. [you know where]